 US hits 'Taliban where it hurts' by striking drug labs

-KABUL: US Forces have launched airstrikes on drug-making laboratories in Afghanistan as part a new joint strategy with the Afghan military to cut off funding for the Taliban, authorities said on Monday (Nov 20).
+KABUL: The US military has launched air strikes on drug-making laboratories in Afghanistan as part a new joint strategy with Afghan forces to cut off funding for the Taliban, authorities said on Monday (Nov 20).

-Numerous drug labs were decimated in a series of aerial bombardments in the poppy-rich southern province of Helmand - a Taliban stronghold - on Sunday night, US and Afghan officials said.
+Ten drug labs were destroyed in a series of aerial bombardments in the poppy-rich southern province of Helmand - a Taliban stronghold - on Sunday night, said General John Nicholson, commander of US and NATO forces in Afghanistan.

 The joint operation came days after a UN report showed opium production in Afghanistan - a key source of funding for the Taliban's 16-year insurgency - soared 87 per cent this year as the area under poppy cultivation hit a record high.

-General John Nicholson, commander of US and NATO forces in Afghanistan, said targeting the drug labs would "hit the Taliban where it hurts" and warned more airstrikes would follow.
+Nicholson said targeting the drug labs would "hit the Taliban where it hurts" and warned of more strikes to follow.

 "The strikes that were prosecuted last night will continue," Nicholson told a news conference in Kabul, stressing that poppy farmers would not be targeted.